"Whenever I see a world untouched by war, a world of innocence, a world of lush forests and clear rivers... I really just wanna

 - The remake of Total Recall has a chunk of Europe and Australia be the two remaining habitable regions on Earth with the rest being toxic.
 However, it's difficult to call the regions "fertile" since all we see are cities and slums.

-- In Nineteen Eighty-Four, the countryside pasture that Winston and Julia make love in could count.
+- In 1984, the countryside pasture that Winston and Julia make love in could count.

-- Except that even there, Big Brother is listening
+- Except that even there, Big Brother Is Watching

 - It was also hardly "untouched".
 During the war, an atomic bomb had hit the area and more recently, the Party had conducted a large scale deforestation.
 The reason it was deserted at the time was because all that was left were smaller trees.